"A Christmas in Azkaban"

 Sirius was drowning, but no one could see.

 The hooded figures retreated from the prison cell as silently as they came, black cloaks bellowing as the iron door clanged shut.
-Left behind was an innocent man, lying unconscious on the cold stone floor behind them, the only sign of life the slow rise and fall of his chest.
+Left behind was an innocent man, lying unconscious on the cold stone floor.

 One more Christmas had come and gone, and one more moment of happiness was crushed by shadow, but somehow Sirius would find it again.
 Someday he would find himself back around a brightly lit tree, laughing with people he'd give anything to protect.
 It wouldn't always be the same, and one day, he would have a merry Christmas after all.
 This is because hope, in the end, is like the flickering flame of a candle.
 It can always be put out, but it can also be relit.
 Somewhere, deep in the recesses of his mind, another small spark was slowly forming, just waiting for that last small push to ignite it into a raging flame.
 After all, it's in the shadows that flames shine brightest.